-28. Noise Code Revision (CAO, TES, APD)
+61. Noise Code Revision (CAO, TES, APD)

 The City's Noise Control Code (Section 11-5 of the City Code) aims to reduce noise impacts on residents.
 The objective of this project is to update the Nose Control Code to ensure proper enforcement and its applicability to existing and future land uses that can generate noise and have significant impact on the quality of life of Alexandria's residents.
-It is anticipated that an update to the Code will be subject to community review and input in late 2018 and early 2019 and then be docketed for consideration/adoption by City Council.
+Following a planned comprehensive outreach effort, it is anticipated that an update to the Code will be docketed for consideration/ adoption by City Council in 2019.

-29. North Potomac Yard Plan (PZ, TES, RPCA, Housing, AEDP)
+62. North Potomac Yard Plan (PZ, TES, RPCA, Housing, AEDP)

-Following the 2017 adoption of the North Potomac Yard Plan update, the next step in implementation will be associated regulatory approvals, including CDD Concept Plan amendments, rezoning, and DSUPs (see #9 under "Plans/Projects").
+Following the 2017 adoption of the North Potomac Yard Plan update, the next step in implementation will be associated regulatory approvals, including CDD Concept Plan amendments, rezoning, and DSUPs (see North Potomac Yard CDD under "Plans/Projects").

-30. Old and Historic Alexandria District Digital Architectural Survey (PZ, IT) Phase One of a five-phase digital field survey of the 4,000 structures in the Old and Historic District, funded by grants from the National Park Service and Historic Alexandria Foundation, was successfully completed in 2014.
+63. Old and Historic Alexandria District Digital Architectural Survey (PZ, IT)

+Phase One of a five-phase digital field survey of the 4,000 structures in the Old and Historic District, funded by grants from the National Park Service and Historic Alexandria Foundation, was successfully completed in 2014.
 The survey is being performed by volunteers using digital tablets with a GIS web-based app created by Planning and Zoning staff with the assistance of GIS staff.
 The NPS funded upgrades to the app in 2015 and made the app available nationally as part of its 100th anniversary in 2016.
 Phase Two, the largest of the phases, was launched in 2017 and will be completed in summer 2019.

-31. Open Space Master Plan Implementation (RPCA)
+64. Open Space Master Plan Implementation (RPCA)